cpldcpu/BitNetMCU/docs/documentation_2026.md

 For unsigned A4, the reported reciprocal rule is `s = floor(15 * 2^t / max_acc)`, with `t` selected for the desired significant-bit budget, followed by `(acc * s) >> t` or its rounded version.

-As it turns out, the 8 bit reciprocal is the best approach.
-It does requires a multiplication with an 8 bit value per output, but this is outweighed by the simpler matrix multiplication.
+As it turns out, the 8-bit reciprocal is the best approach.
+It does require a multiplication with an 8-bit value per output, but this is outweighed by the simpler matrix multiplication.

 ### W4A4 vs W4A8 and NF4 vs. sINT4

 The experiment below compares all combinations of NF4, sINT4 (-7 to 8) weight encoding and A4/A8 activations.
 The models are using architectures with shared weights (C/D) as explained later.
-60 epochs, two runs, integer training with reciprocal8 + round.
+60 epochs, Muon-trained.

 | Weights / hidden activations | D: head 96, approximately 12.5 KiB | C: head 64, approximately 7.8 KiB | D train loss |
 |---|---:|---:|---:|